felixlopz/hubrise-test-task/content/apps/app4/en/connect-hubrise.md

 ---

-To connect App4 to a new HubRise Account:
+At this stage it is not possible to make the connection manually and you will need assistance from the App4 support team.
+Thus, To connect App4 to a new HubRise Account, contact the support team and they will take the following steps to connect App4 to HubRise:

 1. Login to your App4 back office.
 1. Click **HubRise Settings**.